Learning to Cook Dinner for Julia Child

 By about 1976, I was getting published, but my writing income was very precarious.
 I was still in the "don’t-quit-your-day-job" category.
 And I needed a day job.

 At that time, I had a pretty good reputation (among classmates, and roommates) as a cook.
 It was a hobby that enabled me to produce better-than-expected meals for friends.
 We saved money by not eating out in restaurants and I was able to avoid doing dishes after dinner, which I loathe.

-Because I felt like I knew what I was doing in the kitchen, I applied for a job as a sous chef at a new restaurant called Harvest that was opening soon in Cambridge.
+Because I felt like I knew what I was doing in the kitchen, I applied for a job as a sous chef at a new restaurant called Harvest that was opening soon in Cambridge, Mass.
 The restaurant was a venture of a renowned architect in Boston named Ben Thompson, who had designed the renovation of Fanueil Hall Marketplace on the Boston waterfront.
 He had also designed two all-glass, side-by-side, office buildings with retail spaces on Brattle Street, a couple of blocks from Harvard Square.
 Harvest was on the ground floor of one of these buildings.
 One entire wall of the kitchen was glass.

 Harvest emphasized using only the ripest natural ingredients.
 The menu was to change repeatedly in order to make the most of what foods were in season.
 Nowadays this approach is pretty common.
 Then it was forward-thinking.
 Thompson and his wife had hired a French chef who was not celebrated but was something of a virtuoso.
 At least he sure seemed so to me.
 His name was an evidently French name such as Jean-Luc or Henri.